marco262/my_wiki/data/onednd/class/sorcerer.md

 ### Level 5: Sorcerous Restoration

-When you roll Initiative or finish a Short Rest and have no Sorcery Points remaining, you regain a number of those points equal to your Sorcerer level divided by five (round down).
+When you roll Initiative or finish a [[glossary:Short Rest]] and have no Sorcery Points remaining, you regain a number of those points equal to your Sorcerer level divided by five (round down).

 ### Level 7: Sorcery Incarnate